tecnomage/tecnomage/README.md

 </h3>
 </center>

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building applications.

 - :seedling: Exploring Technical Content Writing.